MnkGitBox/MNkSupportUtilities/docs/AppSymbol_doc/doc.md

 <br>

 ## Why App Symbol?
-SFSymbol is only available above the iOS 13, So we have to check the iOS version every time we use SFSymbol in the project.
+SFSymbol is only available above the iOS 13, So we have to check the iOS version every time when we using the SFSymbol below iOS 13 deployment target projects.
 We can get rid of this boilerplate code using the AppSymbol framework.

 <br>